gazawayj/wmiTool/README.md

 - Served securely through IIS reverse proxy with HTTPS

 ### Frontend
-- Angular application displaying server hardware details in a clean dashboard
+- Angular application displaying server hardware details in a dashboard
 - Build deployable to GitHub Pages
-- Consumes backend API for live server data over HTTPS
+- Consumes backend API for live server data over HTTP
 - Also presents client browser info, as remote WMI is not permitted through a browser

 ---